-Laptop Mag kicked off its best PC games race earlier this year with our gaming reviews program, in which we test how games perform on PC.
-We've recently reviewed Marvel's Avengers, Mortal Shell and World of Warcraft: Shadowlands and we're not done yet.
+Laptop Mag kicked off its best PC games race a year ago now with our gaming reviews program, in which we test how games perform on PC.
+We've recently reviewed The Medium, Hitman 3 and World of Warcraft: Shadowlands.

 - See the best VR-ready laptops and best gaming laptops

 - Check out our best gaming monitors and best gaming mouse pages

 Don't count out our Xbox Series X and PS5 coverage either, as we were able to review both consoles and the accompanying games when they launched.
 We recently reviewed Monster Hunter Rise, which is currently on the Nintendo Switch, but is heading to PC sometime in the future.